PRATER STERN STUNDEN

 Arash 4D Studio, Pantea Eslami, Alireza Sherafatie, Bracket Design Studio: Shervin Hosseini, Bonsar: Mohammad Majidi, Diba: Leila Araghian, Alireza Behzadi, EBA: Arash Mozafari, Fluid Motion Architects: Reza Daneshmir & Catherine Spiridonoff, Hooba Design Group: Hooman Balazadeh, Krds: Kourosh Rafiey, Kelyas Kavir architectural Group: Mehdie Geramie, Logical process in architectural design: Elham Geramizadeh & Ehsan Hosseini, Nextoffice: Alireza Taghaboni, Padiav Parth: Bahram Shokouhian, ReNa Design: Reza Najafian, Zav: Mohamadreza Ghodousi.

-To be published by the IVA-ICRA Institute for Comparative Research in Architecture, TU Vienna. expected autumn 2017 Edited and written by Negar Hakim Paperback: 360 pages, language: English Price: 49,00 Euro.
+published by the IVA-ICRA Institute for Comparative Research in Architecture, TU Vienna. expected autumn 2017 edited and written by Negar Hakim paperback: 360 pages, language: English price: 49,00 Euro.
 Mail order:

 THE TURN المنعرج